Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

 Target Audience
 ^^^^^^^^^^^^^^^^^
-Target audience of L1 API are users who is familiar with HLS programming and want to test / profile / modify operators or add new operator.
+Target audience of L1 API are users who are familiar with HLS programming and want to test / profile / modify operators or add new operator.
-With the HLS test project provided in L1 layer, user could get:
+With the HLS test project provided in L1 layer, you could get:

-(1) Function correctness test, both in C-simulation and Co-simulation (2) Performance profiling from HLS synthesis report and Co-simulaiton (3) Resource and timing evaluation from Vivado synthesis.
+(1) Function correctness test, both in C-simulation and Co-simulation (2) Performance profiling from HLS synthesis report and Co-simulaiton (3) Resource and timing evaluation from AMD Vivado |trade| synthesis.

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: